-Although we are a relatively small school we do have a thriving and successful sixth form with large numbers of students choosing to stay on.
-We also accept students who wish to move to Anthony Gell for their post 16 study.
+Although we are a relatively small school we do have a thriving and successful Sixth Form with large numbers of students choosing to stay on.
+We also welcome students who meet the entrance criteria and wish to move to Anthony Gell for their post-16 study.

 The Sixth Form at Anthony Gell School is open to all students who have completed five years of secondary education and who show the aspiration and industry to profit from further study.
-Please see our current prospectus and curriculum pages for current entry requirements and course information.
+Please see our current Sixth Form Prospectus for current entry requirements and course information.

-We have a dedicated sixth form study room, with access to laptop computers.
-This is staffed by learning mentors.
-Our learning mentors provide support to our sixth form students with many aspects of their sixth form study including proof reading coursework, study skills, support with UCAS and other applications and easy access to discuss any aspect of your life in sixth form.
-The study room is open to all sixth form students and we encourage students to use it to complete work and access support.
-Studying A ‘Levels requires a lot of independent study and the workload is much more than for GCSE’s; using this room in free periods is a good way to effectively manage independent study.
-The learning mentors are degree educated and can also help with a wide range of subjects.
+We have a dedicated Sixth Form study room, with access to laptop computers.
+This is staffed by our Sixth Form Learning Mentor.
+Our Learning Mentor provides support to our Sixth Form students with many aspects of their Sixth Form study including proof-reading coursework, study skills, support with UCAS and other applications.
+The study room is open to all Sixth Form students and we encourage students to use it to complete work and access support.
+Studying A ‘Levels requires a lot of independent study and the workload is much more than for GCSEs; using this room in study periods is a good way to effectively manage independent study.

-There are many reasons for considering staying on in education after the age of sixteen.
+There are many reasons for staying at AGS after the age of sixteen.
 These are some of the most common:

 - Preparation for entry to Higher Education (University, or other Higher Education providers).
-Advanced level qualifications, AS/A2 levels or Cambridge Nationals / Btecs are essential for this.
+Advanced level qualifications, or other Level 3 qualifications are essential for this.

-- Preparation for employment/Apprenticeships at the age of 18 in fields of work where Advanced level qualifications are required or helpful.
+- Preparation for employment/Apprenticeships at the age of 18 in fields of work where Level 3 qualifications are required or helpful.

 - Improving the qualifications gained in the public examinations taken at the age of 16 so as to be eligible for some particular field of employment or course of study.